A master electrician is usually an electrician who has earned the highest level of certification and licensing for electricians.1

 A journeyman is able to work on residential, commercial and utility electrician jobs, and can be an employee or an independent technician.

-In order to be eligible to take the master electrician test, you will need to accumulate at least 4,000 hours of work experience as a journeyman.9
+In order to be eligible to take the master electrician test, you will need to accumulate at least 2,000 to 4,000 hours of work experience as a journeyman.9

 Step 6.
 Pass the Master Electrician Test